 Here are some specific lessons we can learn from the Fyre Festival:

 • Don’t fall for the hype.
 Always do your research before buying tickets to any event.
-If something sounds too good to be true, it probably is.
+If an offer appears excessively favourable, it’s likely not genuine.

 • Be critical of what you see on social media.
 Not everything is as it seems.

-• Hold event organizers accountable.
+• Hold the event organisers accountable.
 If you’re not satisfied with an event, don’t be afraid to speak up and demand a refund.

 Fyre Festival: From Hype to Hashtag Updates